prominenceai/deepstream-services-library/docs/overview.md

 <br>

 ### Dynamic Sink updates with a Pipeline or Branch
 When adding a Sink(s) to a Pipeline or Branch, DSL automatically inserts a Splitter Tee between the last component and the Sink(s) as shown in the image below, even if there is only one.
-This ensures that additional Sinks can be added (and removed) before, during or after the Pipeline is played.
+This ensures that additional Sinks can be added (and removed) before, during or after the Pipeline is played (i.e. in any state).

 As with Sources, there are three methods of dynamically adding or removing Sinks.
 1. by the Application using the DSL Services API.
 2. by using [Object Detection Event (ODE) Services](#object-detection-event-ode-services),
-3. by enabling the end-user/viewer through keyboard input.
+3. by enabling the end-user (Window-Sink viewer) through keyboard input.

 ![](/Images/dynamic-sinks-with-tiler.png)